February 10, 2026

 Sector Focus: Consumer, Mobility, Enterprise, Health

 EQT Ventures brings growth equity firepower to early-stage investing.
-Their "Motherbrain" AI platform analyzes millions of data points to identify promising companies before they're on everyone's radar.
+Their "Motherbrain" AI platform analyses millions of data points to identify promising companies before they're on everyone's radar.

 Inventure (Finland)